 Mobile

-If you have been diagnosed with locally advanced non-small cell lung cancer (NSCLC), clinical trials are your best option.
+If you have advanced non-small cell lung cancer (NSCLC), you should think about joining clinical trials as your best choice.

 Compliant with